FRC Driver Station Powered by NI LabVIEW

 12V Faults - Indicates the number of input power faults (Brownouts) that have occurred since the DS has been connected

-6V/5V/3.3V Faults - Indicates the number of faults (typically cause by short circuits) that have occurred on the User Voltage Rails since the DS has been connected
+6V/5V/3.3V Faults - Indicates the number of faults (typically caused by short circuits) that have occurred on the User Voltage Rails since the DS has been connected

 CAN Bus Utilization - Indicates the percentage utilization of the CAN bus